takara-ai/Website/content/what we do/ds1/_index.en-gb.md

 summary: "This is DS1"
 ---

-## Revolutionizing AI Accessibility with Lightning-Fast Vector Embeddings
+## DS1 - Embeddings at the speed of thought - Globally Distributed, Ultra-Fast AI Embeddings for Real-Time Business Value.
 ---
-### **Overview**

-DS1 is a next-generation **static embedding** API—delivering unmatched speed, cost efficiency, and flexibility for AI-powered applications.
-Built for developers and organisations eager to implement semantic search, recommendations, and NLP features without prohibitive compute costs, DS1 makes high-performance AI accessible to everyone by harnessing the speed and simplicity of static embeddings.
+DS1 is the future of AI-powered search, personalisation, and fraud prevention: global, ultra-fast and cost-effective—right at the edge.

-{{< contentful-hugo/embedded-asset title="DS1 Image" description="An abstract image representing DS1" url="//images.ctfassets.net/hmvebmrbwhsg/4vcANK9Z5THcB8jN9ywQh3/992bee74f3e6a74d753b2955334d765c/ds1-image.png" filename="ds1-image.png" assetType="image/png" size="1322247" width="1024" height="1024" parentContentType="servicesPage" >}}
+{{< contentful-hugo/embedded-asset title="DS1 Image" description="When milliseconds matter, DS1 wins" url="//images.ctfassets.net/hmvebmrbwhsg/4vcANK9Z5THcB8jN9ywQh3/992bee74f3e6a74d753b2955334d765c/ds1-image.png" filename="ds1-image.png" assetType="image/png" size="1322247" width="1024" height="1024" parentContentType="servicesPage" >}}

+When milliseconds matter, DS1 wins.

-### **Key Features**
+### **The Challenge**

-- **Ultra-Fast Performance**: Generate vector embeddings up to 15x faster than transformer-based models
-- **Resource Efficient**: Achieve 85% of transformer-level semantic accuracy with a fraction of the computational resources
+Mainstream embedding APIs are too slow, expensive, and lack data residency for regulated, latency-critical industries—especially when every millisecond counts for fraud detection, recommendations, search, or live analytics.

+- **Speed That Delights:** Milliseconds matter—DS1’s <20ms latency is unrivalled, enhancing user interactions.
+- **Radical Cost Efficiency:** Reduce embedding-related infrastructure costs by over 50% compared to transformer models.
+- **Flexible Data Control:** Keep data where you need it—with both cloud and on-premise deployments.
+- **Always Improving:** Our model-agnostic approach ensures ongoing access to the best in static embedding technology, future-proofing your AI stack.

 - **Model Agnostic**: Our innovative architecture allows us to continuously integrate the best static models as they emerge
 - **Deployment Flexibility**: Available as SaaS or for on-premise/VPC deployment to meet security and compliance requirements
 - **Developer-Friendly**: Simple integration with standard OpenAI-compatible API calls—swap it in with minimal code changes